How To Find the Base of Any Latin Noun (Easily!)

 - missiōnis – is = missiōn–

-Okay, how are you feeling?
-We just have one more topic to address, and then you will know how to find the stem of any Latin noun.
+How are you feeling?
+Is everything making sense so far?
+We just have one more topic to address, and then you will know how to find the base of any Latin noun.

-How to Find the Stem of a Plural-Only Noun
+How to Find the Base of a Plural-Only Noun

 Or, if the dictionary form is abbreviated (as it typically will be for plural-only nouns), you must remove the nominative plural ending.